DagimDev/TutorialsHub/tailwindCSS/tailwind.md

     Implementing consistent vertical rhythm with spacing: space-y-4, space-x-6 Establishing color hierarchy for text: text-gray-800, text-gray-600, text-gray-400
     Using margin and padding utilities to create balanced layouts: p-4, m-6, mx-auto

+Explanation: This commit focuses on code maintainability and reducing repetition:
+    Extracting commonly repeated utility patterns using @apply in CSS Creating custom component classes for frequently used element styles Removing redundant class combinations that appear multiple times Organizing utility classes in a more logical, maintainable structure